Black Pepper

 What it is

-Black pepper is derived from the dried fruit of Piper nigrum, a flowering vine in the Piperaceae family native to the Malabar Coast of southwestern India.
-The berries are harvested at various stages of ripeness and processed differently to produce black, white, and green peppercorn varieties — all from the same plant.
-Piperine is the primary compound associated with the characteristic pungency of black pepper, and it is a frequent subject of discussion in both food chemistry and phytochemical literature.
-The spice is used whole, cracked, or ground, and its volatile oil content — which contributes to aroma — diminishes over time after grinding.
+Black pepper is the dried fruit of Piper nigrum, a flowering vine in the Piperaceae family native to the Malabar Coast of southwestern India.
+The berries are harvested at different stages of ripeness and processed in different ways to produce black, white, and green peppercorns — all from the same plant.
+Black peppercorns are picked before full ripeness and dried with their skins intact, which produces their dark color and more complex flavor.

 Traditional use (educational)